gletort/ImageJFiles/chooseRoi/README.md

 ### Orientation
 Keep all Rois that have a main direction (of the contour, not intensities) between two given values, asked in a prompted dialog.

+## Pixels inside Rois

+### List Pixels inside Rois
+List all the pixels that are inside each Roi currently in the RoiManager (inside the shape).
+Gives the number of the Roi in the Manager and the (X,y,Z) position of the pixels inside it.

 ## Installation
 Copy the ```.jar``` file in the plugins forlder of ImageJ (e.g. ```~/.imageJ/plugins``` on linux) and restart ImageJ.